smokeme/fawaz.blog/content/blog/cracking-django-jwt/index.md

 ### What does that mean?

-Well since you just cracked the JWT token you can realistcly generate new JWT tokens using that same `SECRET_KEY` and trick the website into authenticating you as another user!
+Well since you just cracked the JWT token you can realistically generate new JWT tokens using that same `SECRET_KEY` and trick the website into authenticating you as another user!

 You can take a look at information that this JWT holds by using something like [https://jwt.io](https://jwt.io) and pasting the JWT there, you can see that we have a `user_id` that we can change and have access to different users but we must have the same `SECRET_KEY` used first

 ### Thank you

-Thank you for reading this far hope you enjoyed it!
+Thank you for reading this far.
+Hope you enjoyed it!

 For any questions you can contact me via email at `Fawaz [at] hey [dot] com` or via Twitter at `@Q8fawazo`